 Everett Goodwin is a charter member of MTM’s Board of Trustees.
 He experienced a difficult church conflict situation.

 EDITOR’S NOTE: The Center for Lifelong Learning has partnered with the Ministering to Ministers Foundation to help address the crises of clergy forced termination.
-If you have experienced a forced termination from your ministry consider attending the Healthy Transitions Wellness Retreats for Ministers and Spouses retreat during October 8-11, 2018 at the Center for Lifelong Learning.
+If you have experienced a forced termination from your ministry consider attending the Healthy Transitions Wellness Retreats for Ministers and Spouses retreat during September 30-October 3, 2019 at the Center for Lifelong Learning.

 Healthy Transitions Wellness Retreats for Ministers and Spouses is part of the Pastoral Excellence Program of the Center for Lifelong Learning.
 If you have experienced a forced termination, or are in the midst of conflict that may lead to a decision to leave your church, this event is for you and your spouse.
 If you know of a ministry colleague who may benefit from this experience, please recommend the retreat.
 Space is limited, please register early.
 Registration is through Ministering to Ministers